SkeLLLa/node-object-hash/README.md

 It also provides a method that returns sorted object strings that can be used for object comparison without hashes.

 Hashes are built on top of node's crypto module
 (so for using in browser use something like [browserify-crypto](https://github.com/crypto-browserify/crypto-browserify) or some kind of crypto functions polyfills).
+Or you can use only `objectSorter` ([source](https://github.com/SkeLLLa/node-object-hash/blob/master/objectSorter.js)) for getting your objects' string representation and compare or pass them to your own hash function.

 [![node](https://img.shields.io/node/v/node-object-hash.svg?maxAge=21600&style=flat-square)]()
 [![NPM](https://img.shields.io/npm/v/node-object-hash.svg?maxAge=21600&style=flat-square)](https://npmjs.org/packages/node-object-hash)